Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/8_Serial_Communication.rst

 .. py:function:: int available(void);

     Get the number of bytes (characters) available for reading from the serial port.
-This is data that’s already arrived and stored in the serial receive buffer.
+This is data that's already arrived and stored in the serial receive buffer.

 .. py:function:: Serial.read();